gthe0/Alpha-Compiler/README.md

 ## Overview

-This project is a simple implementation of a syntax analyzer using Flex and Bison/YACC.
+This project is a simple implementation of a compiler using Flex and Bison/YACC for the Alpha programming language.
-We also produce the Intermidiate Representation (IR) based on the specifications given to us.
+We generate the Intermidiate Representation (IR) based on the specifications given to us and a Syntax-directed translation.

 ## Contributors